sanjanaramprasad/sanjanaramprasad.github.io/trials-summarizer.md

 ## Automatically Summarizing Evidence from Clinical Trials: A Prototype Highlighting Current Challenges

 ### Overview
+We present TrialsSummarizer, a prototype for summarizing reports of randomized controlled trials of medical interventions, which are the gold standard for evidence-based care.
+Realizing the aim of evidence-based care has become increasingly difficult owing to the rapid growth of medical literature.
+The use of summarization methods to provide concise overviews of all evidence relevant to a clinical question can be used to alleviate this difficulty.
+However current neural summarization methods are prone to factual errors rendering them of little use in generating summaries of comparative treatment efficacy.
+Improving the factuality of neural summarization methods is unlikely to be solved in the near future.
+In the interim, we present TrialsSummarizer an interactive tool that allows users the means to to assess the validity of outputs.
+We also provide some degree of controllability that gives users the opportunity to obtain corrected versions of summaries in real time.

 ### Demonstration
 <div style="padding:62.57% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/735508942?h=1b3b4f503e&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Automatically Summarizing Evidence from Clinical Trials"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>